synfinatic/GoProControl/README.md

 cable.
 This cable should provide 5V of power and can use either 3.3V or 5V for signalling.

+Configure your GoPro WiFi for "App Mode" and define a SSID and WiFi Password.

+Before programming your GoProController, you first need to edit **src/goprocontrol/goprocontrol.ino** and edit the SSID and WIFI_PASSWORD to match your GoPro's settings.

+In order to program your GoProController, you will need to start the Arduino application and figure out what serial speed (baud) your ESP8266 communicates at.
+Older boards run at 9600, while newer boards seem to run at 115200.

+Once you have figured out the serial speed, configure Arduino for a "Generic ESP8266 Module" and the upload speed to the same speed.
+Then, with the board powered up:

+ 1. Press and hold the PROG button
+ 2. Press and release the RST button
+ 3. Release the PROG button
+ 4. Uplaod the sketch via the Arduino application

 ## Links Links to projects or information that was critical to me creating this
 project.
 Thank you!